Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.

 As the weeks and months passed, we all gradually came to know one another better.
 And as this happened, the nature of our relationships, and their behavior, changed as well.

-Take Karen.
+Take Katie.
 At first I saw her as Goldilocks – engaging and responsive in class without being disruptive.
 But over time she turned sassy, then more or less perpetually cranky.
 I think most of it was attention seeking, and maybe some frustration bleeding over from home; Mom gave birth to twins of her own2 partway through the year, so I imagine she was feeling a bit side-shuffled.

-As Karen changed toward us, so did Cara and Autumn: specifically, their vow of silence came to a rather abrupt end.
+As Katie changed toward us, so did Cara and Autumn: specifically, their vow of silence came to a rather abrupt end.
 Suddenly, they warmed towards us, were willing to talk and smile.
-And, like Karen, they copped attitude at times, especially Autumn.
+And, like Katie, they copped attitude at times, especially Autumn.
 Problem was, you couldn’t say anything to her without her playing the parent card: she would put her arms over her face, poke her lip out, and threaten to cry: “I want my daddy!”
 Oh, brother.

 Another bit of improv helped me figure out how to resolve Paul’s separation anxiety.
 One afternoon I was talking to Paul’s mother about the situation, discussing what might be done to best help him, when I had an idea: “How about if we make Paul the…um…official bringer of the chalk?”
 I tended to be pretty bad about remembering to bring chalk myself, so maybe Paul could both help me and have some incentive to go to class?